Got a quick second for some idle chit-chat?

-Ok, it's not technically about the weather, but it is focusing on temperature.
+Ok, it's not technically about the weather, but it is focusing on temperature and how it can affect your days.

 Now, depending on what the temperature is outside, we're doing to dress differently.
 We're going to have different things to consider.